 The stem is an above ground portion (a flowering scape) of the underground rhizome.
 It is smooth, green to greenish-red and grows to 10 to 15 inches in height.

-Leaves: In the true trilliums the leaf like parts are actually bracts just below the flower base.
-They are of course much larger than the normal bract that you see, but they are equipped to fulfill the function of a leaf.
+Leaves: In the true trilliums the leaf like parts are actually floral bracts just below the flower base.
+They are of course much larger than the normal small bract that you see on many plants, but they are equipped to fulfill the function of a leaf.
 Like all Trilliums, the bracts form a whorl of 3 at the top of the stem.
 These are bright green with veins prominent, ovate rhombic in shape and widest at the middle.

 Flowers: The flower stalk rises from the whorl of bracts thrusting the flat flower face outward and seldom upward.
 The 3 purple (in variety erectum) petals and the 3 green sepals are of equal length - from 1/2 to 1-1/2 inches long, but the petals are are ± 2x as wide as the sepals.
 The petals spread outward in the same plane as the sepals and with a slight reflexing at their tips.
 Like the petals, the sepals are lance shaped, widest at the base.
 They have prominent grooves and texture and the margins tend to twist or curl upward.
 Veins of the petals appear as though engraved and the veins may have a purplish color.
 Petal color can be widely variable from dark reddish-brown to maroon to purple to white and sometimes pale yellow in var. album.
 There are six stamens with thin erect filaments that vary in color, being the same or slightly different from the anther color.
 The anthers are erect or slightly recurving, maroon to yellowish in color and definitely yellow when the pollen is exposed.
 For the female flower parts the ovary is maroon to purple, no matter what the color of the petals.
 It is 6-angled, composed of 3 united carpels.
 The style is short, with 3 stigmas are dark purple and recurved with the lobes yellowish when pollen is shedding.